HoudiniGraphql/houdini/CONTRIBUTING.md

 }
 ```

-... and then they use a a set of fragments in mutations that can mutate the list:
+... and then use a set of fragments in mutations that can mutate the list:

 ```graphql
 mutation AddUserMutation {